Friday, October 16, 2009

 Ganpati Bappa Morya!

+This year’s Ganesh celebration was more of a breather which brought back some love in my life amidst difficult times.
+It made me want to be happy like a child again.
 I remember when I was much younger, I used to live in a joint family and we would have Ganpati home every year.
 Then we would laugh and sing and dance and celebrate for 10 days and after He was gone, we would really miss Him so much.
 So a couple of months later, we would do a replay of the festival where one of us (cousins) would become Lord Ganesha and the others would invite people over from the building for darshan.
 As curious visitors stood before the idol pretending to pray, a ‘modak’ would magically manifest itself in the idol’s hand and that would be the talk of the evening!
 Of course, on the few occasions that the ‘idol’ couldn’t sit still and needed to scratch, the darshan line would suddenly be stopped under the pretext of a really important secret puja that was being done.
 Elaborate 'prasad' and yummy 'panchamrut' was served after a rather amusing darshan was over! :)

 In the meanwhile, here’s to many more celebrations!!